-2.4 The policy was revised and updated in 2017/18 taking into account the requirements of the 2017 Regulations on money laundering.
-Further reviews will take place on a regular basis.
+2.4 The policy was revised and updated to take into account the requirements of the 2017 Regulations on money laundering.
+Further light touch reviews will take place in the future to provide updates following internal changes or legislative changes.